-1946 – Innovative librarian, Anna Muller announces new list of can do’s at the library.
+1946 – Innovative librarian, Anna Muller announced a new list of can do’s at the library.
 Want to bring Fido along?
 That’s just fine, as long as he is well behaved. “…if he gets to cutting up, out he goes.”
 Want to bring your typewriter?
 Come ahead, there’s a special room in the reference area which makes an ideal spot for writing.
 Renew books by phone?
 You bet you can, call and it will be done.
 “And, last but not least, …you can leave your children at the Mulvane children’s branch…while mama goes downtown on a shopping spree.”
 Modern changes for the modern age!

-1947 – A Bond issue for $650,000 is brought before the voters in April for the construction of a new building; an overwhelming majority approved the issue.
+1947 – A bond issue for $650,000 was brought before the voters in April for the construction of a new building; an overwhelming majority approved the issue.
 Planning for a site and new construction began.
 After many suggestions it was decided that the new library building would be placed on the grounds of the Westlawn Park, located at 10th and Washburn.
 There were some who were unhappy about this location.
 They felt it was just to far away from downtown, and people would not want to go “ way out there” to visit the library!

-1952 – Adelaide Bolmar, a fifty-year employee of the library, turned the first spade of dirt for the new building in Westlawn Park.
+1952 – Adelaide Bolmar, a 50-year employee of the library, turned the first spade of dirt for the new building in Westlawn Park.
 Miss Bolmar had presided over the reference room of the library for fifty years.
 She began her library career in 1903 and retired in 1952, choosing not to move to the new library on west 10th.

-1953 – December 14, 1953, the new library building is opened.
-The rally call goes out to save the old building on Capitol Square; a committee is formed and a petition drive is started.
-More than 30,000 signatures are received in the effort, but time would not save the building.
+1953 – December 14, 1953, the new library building was opened.
+The rally call went out to save the old building on Capitol Square; a committee was formed and a petition drive was started.
+More than 30,000 signatures were received in the effort, but time would not save the building.
 After several years the state legislature passed a bill to raze the old structure.
 In 1961 it was torn down and the site cleared and leveled.